-To set the mapping status of the Loop Status Inputs, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the set-up parameters until the display screen shows the bargraph and three of the seven segment display characters.
-The left character will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Loop Status Input mapping.
-Use the \blacktriangle (UP) or \blacktriangledown (DOWN) pushbutton to change the setting to the desired configuration.
-The various combinations of display characters and bargraph display are shown on the next page.
+To set the mapping status of the Loop Status Inputs, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the set-up parameters until the display screen shows the bargraph and three of the seven-segment display characters.
+The left character and a loop symbol will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Loop Status Input mapping.
+Use the $\blacktriangle$ (UP) or $\blacktriangledown$ (DOWN) pushbutton to change the setting to the desired configuration.
+Use the FUNC pushbutton to advance to the next Auxiliary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
+The various combinations of display characters and bargraph display are shown below.